-“Because the item was of significance in American history, paintiff believed others would be interested.
+"Because the item was of significance in American history, plaintiff believed others would be interested.
 Therefore, following the instructions of her manager, paintiff emailed employee Candace Jones information concerning the aforementioned ticket and how she discovered it, together with a photocopy of the ticket, for use in the aforementioned newsletter.

 "By emailing the said item to Candace Jones, plaintiff was not intending to insult Ms. Jones, or to insult any particular ethnic group.

 "Nevertheless, defendant discharged plaintiff for emailing the said item to Ms. Jones.

 "Defendant took into account the fact that plaintiff is Caucasian in rendering the said discharge punishment.

 "As a result of the foregoing, plaintiff has suffered economic loss and mental anguish damages."